 Lymphoma can affect any breed of dog, but certain dog breeds seem to have a genetic predisposition, including Bernese Mountain Dog, Boxers, Bulldogs, Bullmastiffs, Gordon setter, and Scottish Terriers.

-Lymphoma typically responds well to specially designed chemotherapy protocols.
+Some forms of lymphoma respond well to specially designed chemotherapy protocols.
 Treatment usually involves weekly visits for chemo administration at first, then every-other-week visits for about six months.

-Many dogs with lymphoma will go into remission during chemotherapy, enabling to maintaining a good quality of life for longer.
+Many dogs with lymphoma will go into remission during chemotherapy, enabling them to maintaining a good quality of life for longer.

 02 of 07